Jetniksyla/Jetnik_Portfolio/README.md

 - **Accessibility**: Navigable and usable by people with disabilities, adhering to WCAG guidelines.
 - **Live Project Previews**: Allows visitors to interact directly with my work.
 - **Smooth Hover Effects**: Enhances user experience with smooth transitions.
+- **Dark Mode**: Provides a dark theme option for better accessibility and user preference.

 ## Technologies Used